marcus912/ptt-textmining/README.md

 ## Notes

-- The crawler includes rate limiting (0.1s between articles, 0.5s between pages)
+- **Rate Limiting:** Default delays are 0.1s between articles and 0.5s between pages.
+These can be customized using `--article-delay` and `--page-delay` options
-- Output is in JSONL format (one JSON object per line) for efficient streaming and processing
+- **Output Format:** Data is saved in JSONL format (one JSON object per line) for efficient streaming and processing
-- When using file mode (`-f`), boards are processed sequentially and removed from `boards.txt` after completion
+- **File Mode:** When using `-f`, boards are processed sequentially and removed from `boards.txt` after completion